 Domestic violence, dating violence, and stalking are also prohibited in the College’s Sexual Assault policy.
 For more information, including the definitions of domestic violence, dating violence, and stalking, please see the Lafayette College Policy on Sexual Misconduct.

 For more information on College policies and procedures regarding sexual harassment, see the Lafayette College Policy on Sexual Harassment.
-For information on stalking, see the Lafayette College Policy on Sexual Assault, page 42, and the Harassment Policy.
+For information on stalking, see the Lafayette College Policy on Sexual Assault and the Harassment Policy.

 An organized social event is one that is open to the public or held in a public space.
 Activities sponsored/hosted by students or student groups must not interfere with the educational purposes of the College, disturb others, or conflict with other College events.
 Student and student groups must inform the Office of Student involvement in advance of any social event by filling out an event registration form at least three weeks prior to the event.
 The enforcement of regulations pertaining to organized social events sponsored by a student organization is the responsibility of the organization’s officers.

 For more information on solicitation and distribution, see Appendix VII.